Giiovannini/touchid/Readme.md

 This is an example of how to call TouchID on your application.

-Used Swift 3 on this example.
+Used Swift 4 on this example.
-If you find any bugs tell-me.